priyanka-raina/priyanka-raina.github.io/_pages/previous-projects.md

 A. Parashar, P. Raina, S. Shao, A. Mukkara, V. A. Ying, R. Venkatesan, Y. H. Chen, B. Khailany, S. Keckler, J. Emer
 *International Symposium on Performance Analysis of Systems and Software (ISPASS)*, March 2019.
 [Paper](https://ieeexplore.ieee.org/document/8695666)

 **Code:**
 [https://github.com/NVlabs/timeloop](https://github.com/NVlabs/timeloop)

 * * *

-### Motion Magnification Accelerator (MIT)
+### Motion Magnification Accelerator

-**People: Priyanka Raina, Bill Freeman, Fredo Durand, Anantha Chandrakasan**

 ![Motion Magnification](img/motion.png)

 * * *

-### An Energy-Scalable Accelerator for Blind Image Deblurring (MIT)
+### Maxwell: An Energy-Scalable Accelerator for Blind Image Deblurring

 ![Deblurring](img/deblurring.png)

 Camera shake is the leading cause of blur in cell-phone camera images.
 Removing blur requires deconvolving the blurred image with a kernel which is typically unknown and needs to be estimated from the blurred image.
 This kernel estimation is computationally intensive and takes several minutes on a CPU which makes it unsuitable for mobile devices.
 This work presents the first hardware accelerator for kernel estimation for image deblurring applications.
 Our approach, using a multi-resolution IRLS deconvolution engine with DFT-based matrix multiplication, a high-throughput image correlator and a high-speed selective update based gradient projection solver, achieves a 78x reduction in kernel estimation runtime, and a 56x reduction in total deblurring time for a 1920 x 1080 image enabling quick feedback to the user.
 Configurability in kernel size and number of iterations gives up to 10x energy scalability, allowing the system to trade-off runtime with image quality.
 The test chip, fabricated in 40nm CMOS, consumes 105mJ for kernel estimation running at 83MHz and 0.9V, making it suitable for integration into mobile devices.

-#### Publications and Talks
+**Publications and Talks:**
+**An Energy-Scalable Accelerator for Blind Image Deblurring**
-* P. Raina, M. Tikekar, and A. P. Chandrakasan, "An energy-scalable accelerator for blind image deblurring," IEEE Journal of Solid-State Circuits (JSSC), July 2017.
+P. Raina, M. Tikekar, and A. P. Chandrakasan
+*Journal of Solid-State Circuits (JSSC)*, July 2017.
 (Invited) [Paper](https://ieeexplore.ieee.org/document/7891902)

+**An Energy-Scalable Accelerator for Blind Image Deblurring**
-* P. Raina, M. Tikekar, and A. P. Chandrakasan, "An energy-scalable accelerator for blind image deblurring," IEEE European Solid-State Circuits Conference (ESSCIRC), September 2016.
-[Paper](https://ieeexplore.ieee.org/document/7598255) **Best Young Scientist Paper Award**
+P. Raina, M. Tikekar, and A. P. Chandrakasan
+*European Solid-State Circuits Conference (ESSCIRC)*, September 2016. (**Best Young Scientist Paper Award**) [Paper](https://ieeexplore.ieee.org/document/7598255)

+**An Energy-Scalable Co-processor for Blind Image Deblurring**
-* P. Raina, M. Tikekar, A. P. Chandrakasan, "An Energy-Scalable Co-processor for Blind Image Deblurring," IEEE International Solid-State Circuits Conference (ISSCC) Student Research Preview (SRP) Poster Session, February 2016. **2016 ISSCC Student Research Preview Award**
+P. Raina, M. Tikekar, A. P. Chandrakasan
+International Solid-State Circuits Conference (ISSCC) Student Research Preview (SRP) Poster Session, February 2016. (**2016 ISSCC Student Research Preview Award**)

 * * *